Botomy/Botomy/botomy-wiki/docs/game-play/items/items.md

 Coins are pretty.
 They give you more points.

 Typically, different colored coins indicate different values.
 In descending order: gold, blue, red.

+## Speed Zappers

+Speed Zappers will slow down anyone caught in it's blast.
+The affect stacks but the duration is fixed based on first impact.